Skip to main content

 Routing session and route statuses

-With the March 2023 update, you can now plan optimal routes for multiple users and/or days at once.
-The planning is executed within a routing session which takes a list of jobs and a list of users as an input, and produces one or multiple routes as a result.
+With Mapsly Routing you can plan optimal routes for multiple users and/or days at once.
+The planning is executed within a routing session which takes a list of jobs and a list of users as an input and produces one or multiple routes as a result.

 A routing session is a system object, so you may view your Routing session records in the table view.